 - Bill Files a lawsuit against the motorist.

-- Because the insurance company offered $0 to Bill, if Bill’s skilled a lawyers recover anything at trial, even a single dollar, the motorist and their insurance company must pay the amount awarded by the court or arbitrator, in addition to paying Bill’s a lawyer fees and court costs.
+- Because the insurance company offered $0 to Bill, if Bill’s skilled an attorneys recover anything at trial, even a single dollar, the motorist and their insurance company must pay the amount awarded by the court or arbitrator, in addition to paying Bill’s an attorney fees and court costs.

-- In the event the insurance company offers some amount of money in their initial offer, they would have to receive a better result at trial or arbitration to avoid having to pay an attorney fees.
+- In the event the insurance company offers some amount of money in their initial offer, they would have to receive a better result at trial or arbitration to avoid having to pay a lawyer fees.

-- The Portland, Oregon Car Accident, Motorcycle Accident, Or Bicycle Accident attorneys at Pacific Injury Law Firm are skilled at using the leverage that the Oregon legislature has provided in ORS 20.080 to recover for our clients involved in less-catastrophic injury cases.
+- The Oregon Car Accident, Motorcycle Accident, Or Bicycle Accident lawyers at Pacific Injury Law Firm are skilled at using the leverage that the Oregon legislature has provided in ORS 20.080 to recover for our clients involved in less-catastrophic injury cases.